konradybcio/Lumia-EDK2-Guide/README.md

 0\.
 Spec A Lumias seem to be even more cursed than I thought.
 They don't expose uefiplat.cfg, making it harder to make a proper memory map.

-## Usage
-**There is probably an already-built package in  releases containing both BootShim.efi and the EDK2 file for Lumia 535.**

-To use it, unzip both files in the EFIESP partition, move BootShim.efi to `\Windows\System32\Boot` and replace either ffuloader.efi or resetphone.efi with the shim file, then add `nointegritychecks` to the specific bcd entry (there are enough google tutorial on how to do it).

  ## Setup:

 0a.
-For this guide you'll need a setup consisting of Linux (Ubuntu 18.04, newer releases have errors, other distros not tested) + Windows (WPInternals and such are not available on Linux sadly).
+For this guide you'll need a setup consisting of Linux (Ubuntu is used here as an example) + Windows (WPInternals and such are not available on Linux sadly).

-You can have them as dualboot, or you can use a VM (though it's recommended to dualboot since VMs have performance drops). **DO NOT use WSL**, it is not working.
-You can try building on Windows, however I haven't tested if it works.
+Use WSL2, it works pretty well, and gets the job done.